 If you try to clone a consultation again while the first clone request is still pending, you will see an additional message on the Clone consultation screen.
 It shows you a list of 'pending copies' of the consultation — these are clone requests that are still in the queue:

 Then you can decide whether you really want to make a second copy of the consultation, bearing in mind your first copy is on its way.

 What are the differences between the original and new consultations?

 Regardless of the state of the original consultation, some details are default for the new consultation:

-- The new consultation will have no mailing list entries (see our article about keeping respondents informed about the progress of a consultation)
+- The new consultation will have no mailing list entries (see our article about consultation mailing lists).

 All other details about the new consultation will be the same as the original.